stevenmhunt/tmpl.loader/readme.md

 Allows templates to be broken out into seperate files.

-Supports multiple template engines on a single page.
+Supports multiple template engines side-by-side on a single page.

+Built-in support for jsRender.

-Notifies your javascript code when templates have loaded with the ready() callback.
+Notifies your javascript code when templates have loaded with the ready() callbacks.

 Future releases: